Whine

 Specific examples of where carbon footprints aren’t being lowered:

-• They sell biodiesel gas, which has several critical flaws.
+• They sell biodiesel gas, which has several flaws.
 Even if you could argue that these flaws could someday be resolved, the fact remains that current consumption of biofuels almost certainly causes more harm than good.
 For example:

 • Several studies show that production and use of biofuels produces more carbon emissions than just burning plain gas. (link)